klaygky/klaygky.github.io/_pages/about.md

 - ACM MM Reviewer
 - Neurocomputing Reviewer
 - Information Fusion Reviewer
 - Expert Systems with Applications Reviewer
+- Image and Vision Computing Journal Reviewer
 - Computers & Electrical Engineering Reviewer

+# 💬 Invited Talks
+- 2026.6.3, University of Twente, “Towards Object-Centric and 3D-Aware Scene Understanding from Monocular Images” (Invited by Prof. Nicola Strisciuglio).

 # 📧 Mail
 If you share similar research interests or would like to collaborate with me, please feel free to reach out to me via email: